bgplab/bgplab/basic/1-session/index.md

 |--------------------:|-------------------:|
 | 10.1.0.2            | 65100              |

+!!!
+Warning
-**Note:** If your device happens to be [fully compliant with RFC 8212](https://blog.ipspace.net/2023/06/default-ebgp-policy-rfc-8212.html) (example: Cisco IOS XR), you'll have to configure a *permit everything* incoming filter on all EBGP neighbors or your device won't accept anything they send you.
+    If your device happens to be [fully compliant with RFC 8212](https://blog.ipspace.net/2023/06/default-ebgp-policy-rfc-8212.html) (example: Cisco IOS XR), you'll have to configure a *permit everything* incoming filter on all EBGP neighbors or your device won't accept anything they send you.

 You might also want to configure neighbor description and BGP session logging to get an information message when the BGP session is established.